Vladimir-csp/uwsm/README.md

 Technical details
 </summary>

-Inside `wayland-wm@${compositor}.service` uwsm forks a process that probes systemd activation environment for `WAYLAND_DISPLAY` var and vars listed in `UWSM_WAIT_VARNAMES` variable (whitespace-separated).
-When all expected vars appear, it pauses for `UWSM_WAIT_VARNAMES_SETTLETIME` seconds (float, default:
-0.2) and signals unit readiness.
-It also appends cleanup list with delta between states of activation environment at unit startup time and end of settle pause.
+Inside `wayland-wm@${compositor}.service` before executing compositor itself, uwsm forks a process that probes systemd activation environment for `WAYLAND_DISPLAY` var and vars listed in `UWSM_WAIT_VARNAMES` variable (whitespace-separated).
+When all expected vars appear, it pauses for `UWSM_WAIT_VARNAMES_SETTLETIME` seconds (float, default: 0.2) and signals unit readiness.
+It also updates cleanup list with delta between states of activation environment at unit startup time and the end of settle pause.
+If classic dbus implementation is used, this delta is also synched to its activation environment.

 A separate unit, `wayland-session-waitenv.service` is launched alongside compositor, with similar ordering after `graphical-session-pre.target`, before